Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Again, cast iron is practically impossible to tamper with.
 Unlike your clay or ceramic pizza stones, these devices won’t ever crack, no matter how hot your oven is.

 Finally, the biggest takeaway of steel pizza stones is that they are super simple to clean.
-All you need to do is wipe them off with a clean towel after seasoning them with a dash of oil and salt.
+You must wipe them off with a clean towel after seasoning them with a dash of oil and salt.

 With these stones in place, you can bid farewell to scrub forever!